Autoregressive integrated moving average: Differencing

-Differencing removes the changes in the level of a time series, eliminating trend and seasonality and consequently stabilizing the mean of the time series.

-Sometimes it may be necessary to difference the data a second time to obtain a stationary time series, which is referred to as second-order differencing:
+It may be necessary to difference the data a second time to obtain a stationary time series, which is referred to as second-order differencing:

-Another method of differencing data is seasonal differencing, which involves computing the difference between an observation and the corresponding observation in the previous season e.g a year.
+Seasonal differencing involves computing the difference between an observation and the corresponding observation in the previous season e.g a year.
 This is shown as:

 The differenced data are then used for the estimation of an ARMA model.

 Examples

 Some well-known special cases arise naturally or are mathematically equivalent to other popular forecasting models.
 For example: